Looking for the best Thinkific alternative in the market?

 Products allowed for digital downloads are vast.
 You can sell eBooks, PDFs, Photoshop files, and even MP3 files to your audience.

 Another great product of Podia is its membership.
 It’s pretty customizable as you can add videos, text, images and control the access.
 You can customize the products you’re offering in a plan, plus you can use it to build a strong community through posting blogs.

 You can also provide a certificate of completion, but unlike Teachable and Thinkific, Podia doesn’t have any design template.
 Aside from the logo and content, it isn’t customizable.

 Podia can help you build and grow your email list by adding sign-up forms on your preferred pages.
 Without leaving the site and using a third-party site, you can send an email broadcast to your email subscribers.

 Messaging is another fantastic tool of Podia.
 Build engagement by chatting with your visitors and customers on Podia in real-time.

-Other than email marketing and messaging, Podia lets you create an attractive and search engine optimized website for your brand.
+Besides email marketing and messaging, Podia lets you create an attractive and search-engine-optimized website for your brand.
 You can quickly build and customize your homepage, sales page, and email subscription page.
 This will help you market your products efficiently.

 You can also upsell your courses.
 This is available on the Pricing tab under your chosen course.

-If you avail the higher plans.
-You can access affiliate marketing to help you automatically give out commissions.
+If you go for the higher plans, you can access affiliate marketing to help you automatically give out commissions.